mnubo/node-red-contrib-mnubo/nodes/mnubo/README.md

 •	`mnubo config`: This is the Configuration Node that holds the mnubo's SmartObjects credential, all nodes need to have this configured.

-•	`Auth`: This node is used to fetch the access token for communication with SmartObject.
+•	`Auth`: This node is used to fetch the access token for communication with SmartObjects.
 This node will also allow you to get the status about the token.

 •	`Owners` : This node is used to handle the Owners Ingestion API: `Create`, `Update`, `Delete`, `Claim Object`, `unClaim Object`